 My mother-in-law was bipolar and her medications were a constant struggle.
 Admittedly, she had trouble handling them and taking them – I would often find pills on the floor.
 It would seem the only way she was stable was when she was depressed.
 If her doctors tried to change her medications so she wasn’t depressed, she would end up maniac and paranoid.
 I had never experienced that before and it was eye-opening and scary.
 Without that experience it would be difficult for me to imagine what living with someone who has bipolar is like.

 I like that Lori and her husband did go to couples counselling – it’s something I recommend for everyone because when you do make the decision to divorce, you want to be certain you’re making the right decision.
 If you haven’t considered counselling or you’re not sure where to get started, then you might want to look into Regain.us which is an online relationship counselling platform that offers convenient, discreet and affordable access to a licensed therapist.

 In addition to struggling with bipolar, Lori was caught in that trap of not being able to talk about what was going on.
 Should she have talked to her friend anyway or should she have respected her husband’s wishes?
 If you socialize as a couple with the friend you share your troubles with, you risk damaging that social relationship.
 Seems like every woman needs a girlfriend – just to herself – one that she doesn’t see with her husband.
 Would you agree?

-Tomorrow, we’ll continue with Lori’s story and how she feels about breaking her wedding vows, something I think many of us have struggled with.
+Read the next post to hear how Lori felt about breaking her wedding vows, something I think many of us have struggled with.